 - Appealing a decision – If the NDIS deems a support to have not met the reasonable and necessary criteria, you can appeal the decision.
 Make sure you build a case around why you believe the support should be funded, and gather any supporting documentation to argue your position.
 This handy blog explains how to ask for a review.

 - Request to include Plan Management and/or Support Coordination in your plan - If you have either Plan Management (support with managing your NDIS funds) or Support Coordination (support with finding and connecting you with the right supports) in your plan, you can ask your Plan Manager or Support Coordinator for advice on what the NDIS does fund and what not, any time.
 At Plan Partners, we offer both services and our team are experts on everything NDIS.
 Find out more here.

-- Speak to an expert – If you’re still unsure about what you can or can’t get funded under the NDIS or need some more assistance understanding the framework of reasonable and necessary, just contact us here, or call us on 1300 333 700 and speak to one of our helpful experts.
+- Speak to an expert – If you’re still unsure about what you can or can’t get funded under the NDIS or need some more assistance understanding the framework of reasonable and necessary.
+We're here to help, give us a call on 1300 333 700 or chat with us.